tassilomorino/senf_client/README.md

 ## 1: Fork this repository and clone your own Fork

-To avoid ending up with an unmanageable amount of branches, we decided to go this way: fork the repository first and then clone your fork to your computer using `git clone` https://github.com/your-github-name/senf_client.git.
+To avoid ending up with an unmanageable amount of branches, we decided to go this way: fork the repository first and then clone your fork to your computer using terminal command `git clone` https://github.com/your-github-name/senf_client.git.
 When contributing, create a pull request as described in [this documentation](/docs/CREATE_A_PULL_REQUEST.md)

 ## 2: Install packages